GraziTheMan/FractalityProject/README.md

-# The Fractality Project v0.13.0 Alpha
+# The Fractality Platform v0.13.0 Alpha

 > **A Social Mind Mapping Experiment**
 > *Where mathematics becomes consciousness, and thoughts become living structures*